aheissenberger/foundation/README.md

 	'Aheissenberger\Foundation\FoundationServiceProvider',

-## Usage
+## Setup

-Run `$ php artisan foundation:setup` to create a `/app/scss directory` with a basic skeleton to start
+Run `$ php artisan foundation:setup` to create a `/app/assets/sass directory` with a basic skeleton to start

 Run `$ php artisan asset:publish aheissenberger/foundation` to copy all needed Javascripts to `/public`

-Open directory `/app/scss` in terminal an run `$ composer watch .` This will create and update `/public/css/app.css`

-You can use `/app/scss/_settings.scss` to configure foundation and `/app/scss/_main.scss` for your app specific css.

 ### Optional:
 Run `$ php artisan foundation:demo` to create a demofile /foundation.html of all foundation features in /public

+## Usage

+In terminal an run `$ compass watch app/assets/sass` This will create and update `/public/css/app.css`

+You can use `/app/assets/sass/_settings.scss` to configure foundation and `/app/assets/sass/_main.scss` for your app specific css.
+And to remove compression by compass change settings in `/app/assets/sass/config.rb`

 ## Update